ananthutm18/MERN-STACK-PROJECTS/README.md

 open a terminal for backend then  run   npm install (if there any problem the check and install depanadancies accordingly) open a terminal for frontend then  run  npm i create-react-app (if there any problem the check and install depanadancies accordingly)

-[ MAKE SURE TO CHENAGE THE VALUE OF .env FILE IN THE backend FOLDER TO THE VALUE OF YOUR PROT AND  MONGODB  URI ]